nixvarghese01/ecs-stateless-nginx/README.md

-Terraform code is designed to deploy AWS ECS with fargate ro run stateless application
+Terraform code is designed to deploy AWS ECS with fargate to run stateless application

 Prerequisites
 AWS Account with AWS CLI installed in system or any cloud instance connected to aws account